 With: Astrid Giugni and Richard So

-2025 Events
+Past Events

 Fall 2025 Pop-up: Transformers and Generative Diffusion Models in AI

-The Rhodes iiD mini-course on Transformers will start *THIS THURSDAY* September 18th at 10:00-11:20 in Gross Hall room 230C with Larry Carin giving the first lecture on transformers.The minicourse will continue on Tuesday and Thursday at the same time moving forward.
+The Rhodes iiD mini-course on Transformers will start this Thursday, September 18th at 10:00-11:20 in Gross Hall room 230C with Larry Carin giving the first lecture on transformers.The mini-course will continue on Tuesday and Thursday at the same time moving forward.

 You can always find up to date info at https://bigdata.duke.edu/participate/pop-up-institutes/